 The Muslim population is rising in the UK forming about 5% of the whole population.

 Many Muslims living in England and Wales marry according to Sharia Law (“The Nikah”) and do not feel the need to enter into a civil ceremony as they feel married in the eyes of God.
-However, the Nikah, although recognised as a marriage in an Islamic country, does not constitute a valid marriage for the purposes of English Law.
-The Nikah is an informal arrangement and has no status in law.
+However, the Nikah, although recognised as wedding ceremony in Islamic country, does not constitute a valid marriage for the purposes of English Law.
+The Nikah ceremony is an informal arrangement and has no status in law.

 This is because the ceremony usually takes place in a non-registered location or without the attendance of a registered official.